<< <%SKIN-STRTRANS-SYNTOC%> >>

 If you have moved into a new working year with Maintenance ⇒ Change Year, and need to do a bank deposit including donations from the previous year, you will need to temporarily switch back to that year with the same menu option to do a bank deposit including only the remaining donations in that year.
 Then you can switch back to the new year, and do a 2nd bank deposit (if necessary) containing the new donations in this year.
 Sorry, there is no way to have one bank deposit contain donations in multiple working years.

-Fill in the Deposit to Bank Account, and if they are displayed, the Advantage Account and Advantage Class.
+Fill in the Deposit to Bank Account name, the bank's Acct # for that bank account (not the one in your accounting program!), and if they are displayed, the Advantage Account and Advantage Class.
 (For QuickBooks, if either of those accounts is a sub-account, you have to enter the full name, separated by colons, for example "Parent Account:Sub Account".)
-Do not enter the account numbers - just the exact names as they are listed in your accounting program.
+Do not enter the account numbers in any of these fields - just the exact names as they are listed in your accounting program.

 Then, click the Retrieve Donations button.
-The program will then look to see whether you have a previous bank deposit on the same date, perhaps with the same bank account name.
+The program will then look to see whether you have a previous bank deposit on the same date, perhaps with the same bank account name and number.
 If so, you will be prompted with an option (or in some cases required) to edit that existing bank deposit instead of creating a new one.

 If it's a brand new bank deposit, a list of donations will then be retrieved that satisfy all of the following criteria: